 - PCV Fix Kit V2

 This solution has been tested, proven, and is generally considered reliable.
 To ensure a proper install, MAKE SURE YOU READ AND UNDERSTAND EVERYTHING IN THIS POST.
 Neither I nor CruzeTalk.com accept any liability for what happens during or after the installation of this kit.
 Proceed at your own risk.
 This is a kit that is being offered for your convenience.
 It is your responsibility to ensure that the components are working correctly and remain in good operating condition to prevent any issues.
-It is your repsonsibility to ensure that the components are clean (such as the check valve and the brake booster tee fitting on the V2 kit) to ensure there are no potential issues down the road.
-No issues have been reported in vehicles with over 100,000 miles and 2 years on this kit, but it is your responsibility to ensure that the kit continues to perform correctly.
+It is your repsonsibility to ensure that the components are clean (such as the check valve and the brake booster tee fitting on the V2 kit) and in working order to ensure there are no potential issues down the road.
+For full disclaimer: click here.

 Note: if you've never worked with NPT fittings before, just remember; you can keep tightening, but you should not back out unless you're disconnecting and re-connecting (with new thread sealer).
 Also note: don't be afraid to use a lot of sealant tape.
 You should be making at least 5 laps around the threads with the tape.

 1. Remove intake manifold from vehicle, and remove throttle body from manifold.
 Tutorial for removing the intake manifold can be found here: How-To: Remove 2011-2016 Cruze 1.4L Intake Manifold